Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Case study: forecasting weekly bank-asset shares

 \subsection{Data and preprocessing}

 We use weekly, seasonally adjusted (SA) H.8 series from the Federal Reserve Bank of St.\ Louis (FRED).
-Our primary identifiers are \texttt{TLAACBW027SBOG} for total assets, \texttt{CASACBW027SBOG} for cash assets, and \texttt{SBCACBW027SBOG} for securities in bank credit, with an automatic fallback to the non–seasonally adjusted series \texttt{SBCACBW027NBOG} if the SA series is unavailable on a given run.
+Our primary identifiers are \texttt{TLAACBW027SBOG} for total assets, \texttt{CASACBW027SBOG} for cash assets, and \texttt{SBCACBW027SBOG} for securities in bank credit, with an automatic fallback to the non-seasonally adjusted series \texttt{SBCACBW027NBOG} if the SA series is unavailable on a given run.
 To maintain consistent seasonal treatment across the composition, if the SA version of \emph{any} component is unavailable at runtime, we switch \emph{all} components to their NSA counterparts for that run; otherwise we use SA for all components.
 For loans we first attempt \texttt{TOTLL} and otherwise use \texttt{LLBACBW027SBOG}.
 We download each series as a CSV from FRED, parse the date column (\texttt{DATE}/\texttt{date}/\texttt{observation\_date}), and perform an inner join on calendar weeks to ensure a common support across all components.

-To control sampler pathologies in very long histories, we restrict the panel to the last ten calendar years of available weeks; the cutoff date is \(\max_t \text{date}_t - 10\ \text{years}\).
+For the manuscript results we fix the analysis window to October~7, 2015 through October~1, 2025 ($T=522$ weekly observations) and assert these endpoints explicitly in the data-loading step; the run fails fast if the realized window does not match.
+We retain a dynamic alternative ($\max_t \text{date}_t-10\,\text{years}$) in the code only for exploratory reruns; it is not used for the tables and figures reported here.
+Because the FRED H.8 panel is occasionally revised, we provide a frozen snapshot of the four input CSVs in the public repository alongside the analysis scripts, sufficient to reproduce every reported number exactly.

-Let \(x_{t,\mathrm{tot}}, x_{t,\mathrm{cash}}, x_{t,\mathrm{secr}}, x_{t,\mathrm{loans}}\) denote the aligned level series.
+Let $x_{t,\text{tot}}, x_{t,\text{cash}}, x_{t,\text{secr}}, x_{t,\text{loans}}$ denote the aligned level series.
 We define the residual ``Other'' level by

-As a data integrity check, we count rows with \(x_{t,\mathrm{other}}<0\).
-If more than \(5\%\) of weeks are negative we abort the build and prompt the user to revisit the security/loan ID choices or SA/NSA consistency; otherwise we proceed, issuing a warning with the observed fraction.
+As a data integrity check, we count rows with $x_{t,\text{other}}<0$.
+If more than $5\%$ of weeks are negative we abort the build and prompt the user to revisit the security/loan ID choices or SA/NSA consistency; otherwise we proceed, issuing a warning with the observed fraction.

 We convert levels to raw shares by division through total assets and then enforce strict positivity with an explicit floor before renormalizing rows.
 Let